Krillian111/upgraded-palm-tree/README.md

     but with the given UI, the frequency of such queries should be relatively high compared to the inserts.
   - As the user input gets passed to our SQL query, we could think about specifying and enforcing a maximum length, especially if the column has a max width anyway.
 This would avoid passing unnecessary long strings to the database.
+- Sorting
+  - Query parameter `sort` with values `ASC`/`DESC` is passed to order by name clause
+  - If we decide to sort by different columns than `name`, we could add a `sort_by` parameter later.
+  - Potentially we could sort by various columns and orders but the sorting I would expect as a user would be a lexicographical sorting of the name.
+If no sorting parameter is supplied, I decided to default to an ascending order like in a dictionary as this sounds like a sane default and would be more what a user expects than having the services displayed in an arbitrary order based on the database insertion.
+However, one could obviously argue about this default.
+  - I manually implemented a validation of the sort parameter to only allow whitelisted values, but I am sure there is a way to use a custom pipe for this instead.

 ### Data modeling - General